Billwilliams1952/Arduino-Cascadable-Low-Pass-Filter/README.md

 ## Tests

 The example sketch uses the Serial Plotter functionality to display two examples.
 The first example plots the response of a single LPF and a three cascade LPF to a pulse input.
 This demonstrates the impulse response (risetime/falltime) of the LPF based on the BANDWIDTH_HZ parameter.
-Note that risetime / falltime is ~ 0.35 / BANDWIDTH_HZ for a single cascade LPF.
+Note that risetime or falltime is ~ 0.35 / bandWidthInHzOrAlpha for a single cascade LPF.

 ![alt tag](https://cloud.githubusercontent.com/assets/3778024/22360065/2d42c230-e412-11e6-9cef-5dc5463204e3.png)